jfcloutier/karma_system/design_notes/som.md

 At most one CA *per level of the SOM* is allowed to control any one set of sensors and effectors.
 It is unique, at a given level of abstraction, in having beliefs and policies covering a given sensorium (set of sensors) and effedorium (set of effectors).

+## Communication between CAs

+The CAs form a collective which implies communication between them to enable coordination, cooperation, competition etc.

+Most communications are between a CA and its umwelt CAs and vice-versa.
+Other communications span the entire collective.

+Communications are done either via broadcasted events that CAs either listen to or ignore.

+### CA to umwelt CAs

+* Predictions - beliefs expected to be held by umwelt CAs as applicable
+* Action directives - goals to achieve (the CA is free to choose how) or commands to execute (do as you're told)

+### Unwelt CAs to parent CAs

+* Belief domain - what predicates are used to express beliefs, and their value domains (so the parent CAs knows how to compose predictions)
+* Prediction errors - contradicting received predictions
+* Action report - whether an action directive was successful and, if so, the policy executed
+* Lifecycle - notifying the parent of being added to, or removed from, its umwelt

+### CA to all CAs

+* Wellness measure change - broadcasted whenever a CA's fullness, integrity or engagement mesaure changes

 ## Contraints

 * Bottom-up constraints